-Though saving a couple dozen cents a week does not sound like much, but it is significant.
+Although saving a couple dozen cents a week does not sound like much, it is significant.
 The impact of 20-30 women saving thirty cents a week is catalytic.
-It causes a chain reaction of change and benefits for both the individuals and communities.
+It causes a chain reaction of change which results in benefits for both the individual and the community.

 The Impact on Individuals

 The basic purpose of saving is to set aside small amounts of money for something significant in the future.
 This accumulation of cash can be impactful even if it does not grow interest.
 Money that is saved can lead to investments in resources that can generate revenue and provide income.
 Saving money alone is powerful, but savings groups take it a step further.

 In a savings group, each member also sets aside a small amount of money into a separate emergency fund.
 This money can be used for any immediate needs and does not need to be paid back.
 One of the biggest challenges of poverty is that when life happens, it is hard to make a comeback.
 If you are barely surviving and disaster strikes, there are usually no backup or emergency plans.
 Having money set aside for these unforeseen challenges gives people an option.
 It helps them to be resilient in the wake of a disaster.

 Living in a rural village on less than two dollars a day automatically classifies a person as a “risky” loan.
 As a result, no bank will grant a person “at risk” a loan.
 Any individual’s involvement with a savings group builds the trust in the group.
 People who otherwise would never have access to loans now have a group to grant them and stand by their side as they work to better their lives.

 Saving takes away the stress of a looming emergency or disaster.
 Saving eases people’s constant worry of changing weather patterns, sickness in the family, or economic disaster.
 Yes, these things can still happen, but the impact is minimized when people have a back up plan.